Create multiple cloud servers via OpenStack CLI

 -

-Create a port on the subnet:
+Create a port in the subnet:

-openstack port create \
+openstack port create \--network <network> \--fixed-ip subnet=<subnet>,ip-address=<port_ip_address> \<port_name>Specify:

 -